VideoTogether/website/index.md

 hero:
   name: VideoTogether
   text: Watch video together
-  tagline: Watch videos together with your family and friends, no matter how far away
+  tagline: Watch videos online with your family and friends, no matter the distance between you
   image:
     src: logo.png
     alt: VideoTogether